xraypy/XrayDB/doc/examples.rst

 Multilayer Mirrors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For more complex mirrors, such as those made of multiple materials, the reflectivity
+For more complex mirrors, such as those made of multiple materials,
-can be calculated with Parratt's Recursive Method using the :func:`multilayer_reflectivity` function.
+the reflectivity can be calculated with Parratt's Recursive Method
+using the :func:`multilayer_reflectivity` function.
+This function
-This function takes a list of materials from top to bottom, a matching list of
+takes a list of materials from top to bottom, a matching list of
-thicknesses of each layer, substrate material, incident angle, energy, and the number of periods.
+thicknesses of each layer, substrate material, incident angle, energy,
+and the number of periods.

-An example usage, calculating the reflectivity at 1000 eV vs. grazing angle for a 40*[Si, W]
+An example usage, calculating the reflectivity at 1000 eV vs. grazing
-layered mirror on SiO2 substrate is given as
+angle for a 40*[Si, W] layered mirror on SiO2 substrate is given as

 .. literalinclude:: ../python/examples/mirror_multilayer.py

-.. _fig_mirrors:
+.. _fig_multi_mirrors:

 .. figure::  _images/multilayer.png
     :target: _images/multilayer.png